The Kovenant: SETI and the wait for Aria Galactica (2002–present)

 In an interview of August 2007, Psy Coma described Aria Galactica as "technical", with more guitar solos, "much stronger" and different from SETI.
 The estimated release date would be Christmas (2007).
 He also denied any relations between Aria Galactica and the DVD, which would be "completely megalomaniac project of making a documentary of [their] entire band history".

 In 2007, the band re-released their debut album, entitled In Times before the Light 1995.

 In October 2009, The Kovenant were confirmed to be performing their Nexus Polaris album with the original members at the Inferno Festival in Norway, spring of 2010.
 The Kovenant, along with Mayhem, Finntroll and Taake, were the first four bands to be on the Festival's bill.

 In February 2010, Lex revealed on his Myspace page: "Yes, we are working on the new album again.
 And No, The Kovenant is not disbanded. ...
 Going according to schedule.
 Just have to get the business side out of the way.
 (As in what record company it will be released on etc).
 And we might start having open try-outs for some new blood in the very near future."

 In December 2010, Lex shared "So many things will happen next year...
 New Troll album, Razor Runner album++, and if the universe doesn't stab us in the back; there shall be a new The Kovenant album.
 Cold hails from Norway!", showing that the album (and band) have not yet been abandoned.

-On October 29, 2011, Nagash did a one-time only performance of their debut album at the Aurora Infernalis III festival in Arnhem, Netherlands.
+On 29 October 2011, Nagash did a one-time only performance of their debut album at the Aurora Infernalis III festival in Arnhem, Netherlands.
 Except for Nagash, no other members of the current incarnation of the band participated.

-The band has been on hold since then.
+On 28 January 2024, Photograve Management, an artist management company, posted a photo on their Facebook page of the band in the studio with the caption "The [K]ovenant are back!
+More info soon."
+The Kovenant shared the post on their Facebook the following day.

+On 11 April 2024, The Kovenant posted an poster on their Facebook page saying they will be performing Nexus Polaris live in its entirety, starting in Eindhoven, The Netherlands on 13 and 14 of December.
+The caption reads "The first of many.
+Coming soon to a city near you.
+Nexus set plus songs from In Times Before The Light and Animatronic" teasing more shows coming up in the future.